-Students must not answer Section A or Section B of the exam on the same play they answer on for Section C ie the live production seen cannot be one of their set plays.
+Students must not answer Section A and Section B of the exam on the same play ie the live production seen cannot be their set play.

-Component 2: Creating original drama
+Component 2: Process and performance

-This is a practical component in which students are assessed on their ability to create and develop ideas to communicate meaning as part of the theatre making process making connections between dramatic theory and practice (AO1) and apply theatrical skills to realise artistic intentions in live performance (AO2).
+This is a practical component in which students are assessed on their ability to create and develop ideas to communicate meaning as part of the theatre making process making connections between dramatic theory and practice (AO1), apply theatrical skills to realise artistic intentions in live performance (AO2) and analyse and evaluate their own work (AO4).

-Component 2 constitutes 30% of the A-level.
+Component 2 constitutes 60% of the AS.